nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **When to use:**<br>
 When you want to start tracking debts owed by a particular person, you can use this command to first add that person (and some of their particulars, like their phone number or Telegram handle) to PayMeLah.
-After adding the person to PayMeLah, you can [add debts to start tracking](#adding-a-debt-adddebt).
+After adding the person to PayMeLah, you can [add debts](#adding-a-debt-adddebt) to them for tracking.

 **Format:**<br>
 `add n/<name> [p/<phone number>] [tele/<telegram>] [a/<address>] [t/<tag>]…`